PrabhakerP/CosmosDBHOL/modules/preface.md

 * Fully managed and cost-effective
 * Azure Synapse Link for Azure Cosmos DB

-A good metadata management strategy grows organically.
-It starts simple and small by first identifying the most important areas.
-A good metadata management strategy also is supported with services and clear processes.
-To get started, it's good to be aware of the different metadata categories:

-- **Business metadata** is a category of metadata that describes all aspects used for governance, finding & understanding data.
-Some well-known examples are business terms, definitions, data ownership information, information about data usage and origination, and so on.
-- **Technical metadata** is a category of metadata that describes the structural aspects of data at design time.
-Some well-known examples are schema information, information about data formats and protocols, encryption and decryption keys, and so on.
-- **Operational metadata** is a category of metadata that describes processing aspects of data at run time.
-Some well-known examples are process information, execution time, information about whether a process failed, ID of the job, and so on.
-- **Social metadata** is a category of metadata that describes the user perspective of the data by its consumers.
-Some well-known examples are use and user tracking information, data on search results, filters and clicks, viewing time, profile hits, comments, and so on.

-When it comes to decentralized data architecture, metadata management is mostly an organizational challenge.
-It's about finding the right balance between centrally managed metadata and federated managed metadata.
-Metadata in this respect also has a strong relationship with [DataOps](https://docs.microsoft.com/azure/architecture/example-scenario/data-warehouse/dataops-mdw), which is an advanced and collaborative data management practice focused on improving the efficiency of communication, integration, and automation of data flows between teams across an organization.
-DataOps addresses some of the complexity associated with metadata management.
-It strikes a balance between central governance and domain ownership for metadata management.

-Before you start implementing and deciding what metadata to manage centrally or federate to your data domains, first ask yourself: What business metadata is critical?
-What technical metadata is required for interoperability?
-What processes and streams capture the data?
-Where are the models or schemas created and maintained?
-What information teams need to deliver centrally to allow the data governance department to do its work correctly?
-After you've analyzed your most important questions, you need to map out the content life cycle for each of the metadata streams and determine all dependencies.
-What you will end up with is a metadata model that can connect business domains, processes, technology, and data.

    ![](../images/preface/metadata.png)

-After you know what metadata you need, you need to find a place for storing and processing metadata.
-This brings you to Microsoft Purview.

 ## Collections for organizing technical metadata